-Honey Ginger Soy Surf and Turf – a sweet, salty, warm and slightly spicy marinade does double duty on prime rib steak and succulent shrimp in this simple but delicious version of surf and turf, fit for any summer occasion or as a Fathers Day special menu.
+Honey Ginger Soy Surf and Turf.
+A sweet, salty, warm and slightly spicy marinade does double duty on prime rib steak and succulent shrimp in this simple but delicious version of surf and turf.
+It’s fit for any summer occasion or as a Fathers Day special menu.

 Like this Honey Ginger Soy Surf and Turf recipe?

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!

 Rock Recipes a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Our product recommendations are almost exclusively for those we currently use or have used in the past.

 Honey Ginger Soy Surf and Turf - a sweet, salty, warm and slightly spicy marinade does double duty on prime rib steak and succulent shrimp in this simple but delicious version of surf and turf, fit for any summer occasion.

 - 4 boneless prime rib or rib eye steaks